demonking-mw/ResuMix/README.md

     - n4  - 4 headings, normal
     - n5  - 4 headings with a skill line in upper row, to the left
     - p   - ONE PARAGRAPH

+UPDATE:
+scoring is done only once with the master scoring function to enable functions such as:
+- balancing skills
+- preference of variety or depth